lauralissette/CSE598/project1/byfn/prereqs.md

 Follow these steps:
 [Installing the development environment](https://hyperledger.github.io/composer/latest/installing/development-tools.html)

-And now can get started with the coding part of the project.
+And now you can get started with the coding part of the project.